interbiznw-btcpcontrib/my-btcp-wallet/README.md

 Please post issues, concerns, comments, and pull requests.

-myBitcoinZWallet a client-side browser based wallet for BitcoinZ BTCZ based on MyZENWallet which is the original client-side browser-based wallet for ZenCASH.
+myBitcoinZWallet a client-side browser based wallet for BitcoinZ BTCP based on MyZENWallet which is the original client-side browser-based wallet for ZenCASH.

 # Adapted
-`node_modules/btczjs` for zcash tx
+`node_modules/btcprivatejs` for zcash tx

 # Running locally